-George Eric Mitchell was shot when he went to the assistance of a 60-year-old woman that was being attacked in Wilton Road in Victoria, London on the Friday night, at about 11pm, 28 February 1947.
+George Eric Mitchell was shot when he went to the assistance of a 60-year-old woman that was being attacked in Wilton Road in Victoria, London on the night of Friday 28 February 1947, at about 11pm.

 He was taken to Westminster Hospital where he was operated on, but died ten days later on Monday 10 March 1947.

-He had gone to her assistance after hearing a noise during the blackout and had found her being attacked by two men.
+He had gone to the woman's assistance after hearing a noise during the blackout and had found her being attacked by two men.

-George Mitchell was a Borough Engineer and had lived in Merthyr Tydvil.
+George Mitchell had been a Borough Engineer and had lived in Merthyr Tydvil.
 He had only just arrived in London a few hours earlier on business and had been on the way to his hotel, the Wilton Hotel, at the time.

 The woman had run the Warwick Dress Agency at the corner of Wilton Road and Longmore Street in Victoria, London.
 She had just been out visiting friends and when she returned to her shop and stepped into the doorway, which was described as being rather deep, she was confronted by the two men who had been standing in the shadow.
 She said that one of the men pulled out a revolver and demanded the keys to her shop safe and that when she screamed loudly, she was knocked to the ground.